-The most established and colourful part of Lawson Park Garden, this half-acre site slopes southwest down towards the house and is dominated by two deep, irregular borders separated by a wide pathway.
-At a change in level there is a natural rockery, and a wide gravelled area that is more sparsely planted, giving way to the Bog & Woodland Gardens.
+The longest established and most colourful part of the Lawson Park garden, this 1200 sq m site sits east of the farmhouse and slopes southwest down towards the cottage and hostel.
+It is dominated by deep, irregular borders, separated by wide pathways.
+At a change in level there is a natural rockery and a wide gravelled area that is more sparsely planted, giving way to the Bog & Woodland Gardens.

-Many of the plants here have been propagated since 2001 by Karen Guthrie, and the border planting is frequently changed according to successes and failures, and a developing aesthetic for this area.
-As the soil has been improved with successive mulches, the planting palette has widened.
-We love to use bold and sculptural herbaceous and biennial plants.
-Broadly speaking, the borders are inspired by European prairie planting style, combined with observations of the colour and textural schemes of surrounding mountains: For example, purple and yellow appear together in the landscape in heather, foxgloves, gorse, tormentil and buttercup - and we have also combined these colours in the borders with purple fennel, verbascus, loosestrife (Yellow and purple) and thistles.
-We like to use species close to those found in nature, often with fragrant or edible properties.
-After a late spring mulch and indispensible staking, the borders are encouraged to grow vigorously and densely with little intervention, and are left to seed until the following spring, providing an interesting winter silhouette and food for birds.
+Many of the plants in this area have been propagated since 2001 by Karen Guthrie, and the main border planting is frequently changed according to what succeeds and what fails to grow, as well as a developing aesthetic for the area.
+As the soil has been improved with many successive yearly mulches, it has been possible for the planting palette to be widened, albeit with some disadvantages to plants that benefit from drier / less fertile conditions.
+We use bold and sculptural herbaceous and biennial plants, with few trees and shrubs – the area has no deer fencing and must withstand occasional browsing.
+After an extensive late spring mulch (we alternate between composted green waste and spent mushroom compost) and some indispensible staking, the borders are encouraged to grow vigorously and densely with little intervention, and are left to seed until the following spring, providing an interesting winter silhouette and food for birds.

-Architectural plants such as sedum, cardoons and phormiums anchor the design in the winter - We are always trying to integrate more winter interest plants but find that many struggle in the extreme weather conditions.
-Though generally a sunny site, it can be a very slow spring in this area of the garden, with frequent hard frosts.
+The natural rockery in the foreground of this garden grows a number of self-sown trees that we are 'bonsai-ing' in situ, many native self-sown mat-forming grasses and plants.
+Architectural plants such as sedum and phormiums anchor the whole design in the winter.
+We are always trying to integrate more winter interest plants but find that many struggle in the extreme weather conditions.
+Though generally a sunny site, it can be a very slow spring in this area of the garden, with frequent hard frosts sometimes into early May.